Megadeth

 The new line-up released in 1990 the album Rust in Peace, a worldwide sales success, and for several weeks among the TOP 10 in the United States, with highlights for the songs “Tornado of Souls”, “Hangar 18” and “Holy Wars… The Punishment Due”.
 This album is considered a thrash metal classic.
 Some point to it, along with Metallica’s Master of Puppets, as the best in the history of this style.
 Critics have highlighted the superior sound quality compared to its predecessors, the more complex lyrics and the partially progressive style adopted by the band.
 Megadeth went platinum for the album in 1994 and received Grammy nominations in 1991 and 1992 for Best Metal Performance.
 Rust in Peace was included in the book “1001 Albums You Must Hear Before You Die”.
 The Rust in Peace tour brought Megadeth to Brazil for the first time, where the group performed at the second edition of Rock in Rio, held at Maracanã stadium in January 1991.

-In 1992, they released the album Countdown to Extinction, a great commercial success, certified double platinum in the United States.
-The highlight goes to the song “Symphony of Destruction”, which is the best known by the public and was re-recorded by several other bands, and the song “Sweating Bullets” had great repercussions.
+In 1992, they released the album Countdown to Extinction, which was a great commercial success and certified double platinum in the United States.
+The highlight is the song “Symphony of Destruction,” which is the best known by the public and was re-recorded by several other bands.
+The song “Sweating Bullets” had great repercussions.

 Youthanasia, released in 1994, kept the good level of the previous album.
 The title is a pun on the term euthanasia, implying that society is euthanizing its young people, which is consistent with Mustaine’s view.
 Youthanasia continues the trend of slower, hard rock-oriented songs that began with the Countdown to Extinction album.
 Highlights include the songs Reckoning Day, Train of Consequences and “A tout le monde”, which was for almost a year the most played song on US radio stations[source needed].